erikhyrkas/doglang/docs/design decisions.md

 purpose and takes up as much brain space.
 You need to somehow tell Dog that this is the entry point for an app, and I think that fewer symbols is better from neatness perspective.

+What is more, by using keywords, we are communicating that this is an important feature of the language and not just an afterthought or a bolt-on.
+A low level language is extremely minimal in keywords and forces the developer to know patterns.
+A high level language like Dog wants to create clear and easy ways of doing common tasks that also read without difficulty.

 The Dog way:
 ```
 app MyApp() {